ropery/FFcast/HACKING.markdown

 style and conventions for this project, as well as general best practice in programming in the Bourne-Again SHell language.

+To understand how FFcast works, besides reading the script, you are encouraged to experiment with the debug messages enabled, by passing `-vv` as the first parameter to `ffcast`; the `dump` sub-command exposes the important global variables via `declare -p`, which should help you grasp their meaning and use.

 Coding Style
 ------------